Learning how to grow tomatoes is incredibly rewarding and, for tomato lovers, there is NOTHING like a fresh off-the-vine-tomato.

-Wondering how to grow tomatoes here in Alberta?
+Wondering exactly how to grow great tomatoes?

 In this blog we will talk about where to grow tomatoes, how to water & fertilize tomatoes, and how to deal with tomato suckers.

 Tomatoes are originally a tropical plant.
 In their wild state, they had small berry-like fruit.